 Are these effects positive or negative?
 In many cases, they are positive.
 Just look, for example, at the adoptive family profiles that American Adoptions is able to present to prospective birth mothers.
 Thanks to the ability to share adoptive family profile videos, prospective birth mothers have the ability to get a personal glimpse into the life of the adoptive parents that would be impossible without adoption websites.
 The internet also creates the possibility to share and gather information more efficiently, and it creates communications channels in open adoptions that were never possible before.

 All of these things can be very positive.
 But there are potential drawbacks to the way technology has impacted adoption, as well.
 As was stated earlier, not all organizations creating adoption websites are trustworthy.
 This led the Institute to report that, “Unregulated websites compete with traditional practitioners, sometimes by making claims and utilizing practices that raise serious ethical and legal concerns.”

 While the free flow of online adoption information and increased ability to communicate can be positive, adoption websites and online adoption have to be approached with caution.
 Using the factors presented in this guide as a standard for accuracy is a good start.

 The best thing you can do in any situation is to verify what you’ve found on adoption websites with an adoption professional.
-You can call 1-800-ADOPTION at any time to speak with an adoption specialist with American Adoptions.
 Our specialists can answer any questions you have about the adoption process.
-You can also request more free information as you continue researching adoption.
+You can request more free information as you continue researching adoption.